 On an ongoing basis building systems’ performance needs to be monitored to confirm they are producing desired outcomes.
 Depending on the selected solution this will be done continuously using sensors and other equipment or at a regular interval like each quarter.
 Often, manufacturers or third parties will also offer service contracts to support building system performance throughout the year.
 If at any time a building system is functioning outside of parameters, a service call or adjustment will likely be needed for a building to remain in optimal health.

 Any technology that improves the following elements would be considered a healthy buildings technology: ventilation and filtration, air quality, thermal health, moisture, safety and security, lighting and views, noise, water quality, and dust and pests.
-However, the focus for healthy buildings is typically on HVAC, fire & safety, electric, and plumbing building systems .
+However, the focus for healthy buildings is typically on HVAC, electric, and plumbing building systems .

 Each building system has products and services to serve the healthy buildings market.